Online MBA Program in Public Relations

 - Human resources

-The component of the program that focuses on public relations usually includes some variation of the courses listed below.
+The program component that focuses on public relations usually includes some variation of the courses listed below.

 - Writing for Public Relations: Students learn the elements of writing for public relations and learn to prepare media kits, press releases, and digital and social media content.

 - Public Relations Campaigns: This course walks students through the entire process of researching, planning, and managing a public relations campaign.
-Students are required to identify their target audience and prepare communication materials, as well as establish and work within a budget, set goals, and evaluate their progress throughout their campaign.
+Students are required to identify their target audience and prepare communication materials and establish and work within a budget, set goals, and evaluate their progress throughout their campaign.

-- Events Management: Students in this course learn to plan, design, and manage a special event for the purposes of promotion and public relations on behalf of an organization.
+- Events Management: Students in this course learn to plan, design, and manage a special event for promotion and public relations on behalf of an organization.
 They are required to use accounting skills to determine their budget and work within it.

 - Media Relations: This course examines the relationship between public relations professionals and media outlets.
 Students learn the media process and are guided in techniques that will help them develop strong media relationships throughout their careers.